molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-windows.md

 (to be updated)

-The ssh configuration files can be created inside the `C:\Users\[Username]\.ssh\` folder.
-In order to manually create them, you can simply follow the instructions for [linux ssh configuration](../logins-linux-config/).
+If you are familiar with he SSH configuration files, and would like to create them manually, you can do that by editing the `%USERPROFILE%\.ssh` folder - which defaults to`C:\Users\[Username]\.ssh\`.
+Options about SSH configurations are further explained in the instructions for [Linux users](../logins-linux-config/).

 There are **many** differences between the linux and windows OpenSSH configuration.
 One of the biggest is the difference beween linux `/` and windows `\` as directory path separator.
 But there are many more.
 Users that do not understand those differences, should use the MobaXterm or semi-automatic .bat script options above.